IDSGPlayground/bearapps/README.md

 	Price:		300
 	*again, fill in gibberish for the remaining fields.

-Now return to the main Django administration pane.
+Now return to the main Django administration pane by clicking home in the top left.
 Under Store, select 'Groups'.
 On the new page, click 'Add group' at the top right.
 Input any name for the group you please.
 You may add multiple groups.
 Click 'Save' at the bottom right of the list after adding each group.
 Return to the main Django administration pane again.
 This completes the set-up process for the administration pane.
 You may leave this page or logout of it if you want.